India - Holi Festival Photo Tour - full itinerary

 Delhi — Barsana

 After breakfast, we head off on a drive to our hotel in Barsana, where we spend three nights.
-Upon arrival at the hotel, we can rest for a while, after which Nathan holds a briefing on optimum Holi camera techniques, as well as dos and don’ts while participating in the Holi celebrations.
+Upon arrival at the hotel, we can rest for a while, after which Nathan will hold a briefing on optimal Holi camera techniques, as well as dos and don’ts for participating in the Holi celebrations.

-Next, we gear up our cameras with protective plastic covers, then we walk out of our hotel to witness the unusual Laddu festival where locals throw sweets at each other rather than water in preparation for Holi.
-From our doorstep, we can follow the action all the way to the main temple in Barsana, known as Shri Radha Rani, but depending on crowd control issues on the day we will advise whether it’s suitable to go into the temple itself.
+Next, we gear up our cameras with protective plastic covers, then we walk out of our hotel to witness the celebrations centered around the Laddu festival, where locals throw sweets at each other rather than water in preparation for Holi.
+From our doorstep, we can follow the action all the way to the main temple in Barsana, known as Shri Radha Rani, but depending on crowd control issues on the day, we will advise whether it’s suitable to go into the temple itself.

 Day 3: